The Street Department is responsible for seven functions:

 Street Department facilities include the City Maintenance Garage, stockyard, and the salt storage building, all of which are located at 204 E. Jefferson St.

-If you have any questions or concerns regarding these topics, please contact Street Superintendent John Sayne between 7:30 AM and 4:00 PM Eastern Time at 269-469-2781 and he will be glad to assist you.
+If you have any questions or concerns regarding these topics, please contact Street Superintendent Tony Ashbaugh between 7:00 AM and 3:30 PM Eastern Time at 269-469-2781 and he will be glad to assist you.
 You can also see the Street Administrator and Other Services pages for more information.